Type it. Speak it. Scan it. Understand it naturally.

 Tone / relationship level:

-Best for strangers, travel, first messages
+Best for strangers, travel, first messages, and unknown relationships

 Local does not always mean slang.